nutterb/labelVector/cran-comments.md

 * win-builder devel (2017-09-12 r73242)

 ## R CMD check results
+Thank you for providing such a useful review.
+I have quoted the package names in the description.
+I have also added extraction and replacement methods for the labelled class, as well as additional tests to ensure the desired behavior.

 This is the initial release of a new package.
 This package is necessitated by recent changes to the 'Hmisc' package, which no longer exports methods I have been using in the 'redcapAPI' and 'lazyWeave' packages.
 I will update those two packages using